Book your flight to Poprad-Tatry

 - International Festival of Mountain Films and the music festival Okey Leto

 Flights to Poprad-Tatry

-Direct flights between Riga and Poprad will be operated on Tuesdays and Saturdays from December 13, 2016, to March 11, 2017.
+Direct flights between Riga and Poprad will be operated on Saturdays from December 13, 2016, to March 11, 2017.

 Poprad in northern Slovakia stands nearly 700 metres above sea level but thanks to the proximity of the magnificent Tatra mountains it feels even higher.
 The city acts as the main gateway to the natural splendours of the High Tatras National Park and is geared up for tourism.